-Abstract.
 There are many elements to a project ... requirements, schedule, cost, quality, human resources, communications, risk, procurement, and...
 Every project is complex and extremely difficult to manage to successful completion, even those considered "small."
 The majority of the life of a project occurs during its execution.
-Although the execution phase is preponderant, there does not seem to be much emphasis on it.
+Although the execution phase is preponderant, there doesn't seem to be much emphasis on it.
 The literature, the training, professional meetings, and conferences do not commit proportionate energy to methods and techniques to prepare project managers for monitoring and reporting performance.
 Neither do these venues for knowledge transference bring focus to addressing performance measures and indicators, or using them for controlling the project.
-This paper examines the assertion and proposes the application of earned value management and its extension, earned schedule, as a way forward.1
+This paper examines the assertion and proposes the application of Earned Value Management and its extension, Earned Schedule, as a way forward.